appoptics/appoptics-api-python/README.md

 Timeouts are provided by the underlying http client.
 By default we timeout at 10 seconds.
 You can change that by using `api.set_timeout(timeout)`.

+### Thread Safety
+The appoptics-metrics module currently does not do internal locking for thread safety.
+When used in multi-threaded applications, please add your own [thread synchronization](https://docs.python.org/3.5/library/threading.html) for sensitive operations.

 ## Contribution

 Want to contribute?
 Need a new feature?
 Please open an